Piasa: History

-The original mural was created prior to the arrival of any European explorers in the region.
-The location of the image was at a river-bluff terminus of the American Bottom floodplain.
-It may have been an older iconograph from the large Mississippian culture city of Cahokia, which began developing about 900 CE.
+The original mural location of the image was at a river-bluff terminus of the American Bottom floodplain.
+This rock art was the largest Native American painting ever found in North America.

+It may have been created prior to the arrival of any European explorers in the region, an older iconograph from the large Mississippian culture city of Cahokia, which began developing about 900 CE.
 Cahokia was at its peak about 1200 CE, with 20,000 to 30,000 residents.
 It was the largest prehistoric city north of Mexico and a major chiefdom.
 Icons and animal pictographs such as falcons, thunderbirds, bird men, and monstrous snakes were common motifs of the Cahokia culture.